redux-saga/saga-query/README.md

 method used (e.g. `get`, `post`, `put`).
 Let's call them endpoints.
 Each endpoint gets their own action and linked saga.
 When you call `api.saga()` it loops through all the endpoints and creates a root saga that is fault tolerant (one saga won't crash all the other sagas).
-The default for each saga is to use `takeEvery` from `redux-saga` but as you'll see in other recipes, this can be easily overriden.
+The default for each endpoint is to use `takeEvery` from `redux-saga` but as you'll see in other recipes, this can be easily overriden.